-Figure 11 - Comparison of R-Value using different thermal bridging mitigation options of Table 13.2.5t with no thermal break consistent with 13.2.5(5)
+Figure 11 - Comparison of R-Value using different thermal bridging mitigation options of Table 13.2.5t with no thermal break consistent with Extracts from 13.2.513.2.5 (5)

-It is demonstrated in this section that the thermal bridging mitigation provisions need to be used in conjunction with the thermal break provisions.
+It is demonstrated in this section that the thermal bridging mitigation provisions need to be used in conjunction with the thermal break provisions to be effective.
 This will result in an outcome approximately equivalent to the requirements of Table 13.2.5q.
 The ABCB should review the plus R0.5 insulation method as it is more common than not for this method to be ineffective.
 The only time it is effective is when it's used in conjunction with an unventilated air-space bound by non-reflective surfaces, which is an uncommon construction type.